 8 And if she cannot afford a lamb, then she shall take two turtledoves or two pigeons, one for a burnt offering and the other for a sin offering.
 And the priest shall make atonement for her, and she shall be clean.”
 (Leviticus 12:7-8)

-It’s ironic that today we are introduced to the dietary laws that constitute what it means to keep kosher, because for the next ten days, I will be in Israel.
-The last time I went, I made sure I got a bacon double cheeseburger in the Frankfurt, Germany airport before we got on our connecting flight to Tel Aviv.
-And I’m pretty sure I will do the same thing this time.
+In today’s reading, we are introduced to the dietary laws that constitute what it means to keep kosher, It reminded me of my personal ritual whenever I go to Israel.
+I make it a point to get a bacon double cheeseburger before the final leg of the flight to Tel Aviv.
 Because not only will there be no bacon, there also will be no mixing of meat and dairy products at the same meal.
 Something about not wanting to risk violating the prohibition about boiling a kid in its mothers milk in Exodus 23:19.
 So, with all respect to Jimmy Buffet, if heaven is kosher, then “cheeseburger in paradise” won’t be a thing.

 But I digress.
 I was so moved by the combination of law and grace that you see in Leviticus 12:7-8.
 As Tara-Leigh pointed out in her Bible Recap podcast this morning, God made provision for poor people to be able to fulfill the law of purification after the birth of a male child.
 If a couple couldn’t afford a lamb for the offering, they could substitute a pair of doves or pigeons.
 I love that centuries later, Mary and Joseph took this option when they presented their offering at the dedication of Jesus (see Luke 2:22-24).
 This tells us a great deal about both their character (they were faithful Jews); but also their station (Jesus was not born into a wealthy family.